 (5) Any property issued to or retained by a prisoner, or retained at a prison on behalf of a prisoner, may be searched by a prison officer and, for that purpose, the prison officer may, using due care, dismantle the property.

-[Regulation 36 amended in Gazette 11 Feb 2003 p.
+[Regulation 36 amended: Gazette 11 Feb 2003 p.
 413-14.]

 36A.
 Prisoner’s property brought by other people